 Stupples also warns us that “Just by using new technologies such as smartphones and social media, we leave rich and revealing trails of metadata as we move through daily life.
 Taken together, a group’s metadata can reveal intricacies of social, political, and religious associations.”

-If we improve our electronic warfare technology, we will be better prepared for circumstances tomorrow.
+If we improve our electronic warfare technology, we will be better prepared for the circumstances tomorrow.
 The idea is to boost SIGINT and human intelligence.
-There are instances that radar information can be conflicting.
+There are instances in which radar information can be conflicting.
 In these instances, the aircraft would not have all the correct data to compensate for new details.
-To have human intelligence on the ground who can accurately read the metadata and give a full report of further information to the aircraft in real-time will make the difference.
+Having human intelligence on the ground that can accurately read the metadata and give a full report of further information to the aircraft in real-time will make the difference.

 Is There A Future for Legislation?

 With so much information to be gleaned from metadata, is there a future where we will see some form of legislation?
 Likely so.
 In countries such as Australia, discussions of regulations are already underway.
 It was noted that the government already has some legislation regarding access to metadata.
 Still, evidence has shown that the metadata of journalists and more than 3,365 citizens had their metadata accessed unlawfully.
 Despite regulations, they are decades old and contain many loopholes.

 The United States is behind other countries when it comes to enacting privacy laws.
 The NSA regularly records Internet metadata for the whole planet for up to a year.
 It stores this data in its MARINA database.
 The agency also registers SMS and similar text messages worldwide through DISHFIRE.
 The information is brought forward when there is a need to look closer at a suspect or individual.
 It is commonly used for pattern-of-life analysis.
 The US has made some previous legislative actions regarding metadata, which are out of date for 2020.
 US regulations have defined that “US persons are not exempt because metadata are not considered data under US law (section 702 of the FISA Amendments Act).